danmalcolm/RezRouting.Net/src/RezRouting/Utility/readme.txt

 ﻿Internal visibility used for utility stuff.

-We don't want intellisense to start finding and suggesting RezRouting's one-off extension methods in users' IDEs
+Autocomplete functionality in users' IDEs should not find and suggesting RezRouting's one-off extension methods